puppetlabs/bolt/documentation/experimental_features.md

 ### What are policies?

-Configuration policies, or policies for short, are public classes that can be applied directly to one or more nodes.
+Configuration policies, or policies for short, are public classes that can be applied directly to one or more targets.
 Policies are Puppet code stored in the `manifests/` directory of modules on the modulepath.
 They can be applied directly to targets just like other Puppet code.

 ### Policies in Bolt project yaml

-A Bolt project's configuration file `bolt-project.yaml` has a `policies` key which lists the policies available to a project.
+The project configuration file, `bolt-project.yaml`, supports a `policies` key which lists the policies available to a project.
 A Puppet class becomes a policy when it's listed under the `policies` key, and if the `policies` key is empty then no policies will be available for Bolt to apply.